Settings Tab (REST)¶

 The RSS representation has to be configured.
-So if you select RSS, click on RSS mappings to configure it.
+Therefore, if you select RSS, click on RSS mappings to configure it.

 Cross-origin Resource Sharing (CORS)¶

-Cross-origin resource sharing (Cross-Origin Resource Sharing (CORS)) is a mechanism whereby a browser and server interact to determine whether to allow a web page to perform HTTP requests to a domain other than the domain from which the web page is originated.
-I.e. so the browser can determine if it is safe that a page served from the domain http://foo.com can send requests to a server in the domain http://bar.com.
+Cross-origin resource sharing (Cross-Origin Resource Sharing (CORS)) is a mechanism whereby a browser and a web server interact to determine whether to allow a web page to perform HTTP requests to a domain other than the domain from which the web page is originated.
+The goal is for the browser to know if it is safe that a page served from the domain http://foo.com can send requests to a server in the domain http://bar.com.

 You can configure REST Web services to support CORS.
 By doing so, the service will respond with the appropriate HTTP headers so the browser allows these requests.
 That way, you can create web pages that send requests to this service.

 To enable the support for CORS in a REST Web service, select Enable CORS.
 Then, select one of these options:

 Any origin.
 The service will allow CORS requests sent from any domain.

 Or, Origins to enter the list of allowed URLs from which requests to this service are allowed.
 Separate each URL by a comma.
 For example,

 CORS requests from any other origin will be denied with the HTTP code 403 (Forbidden)

 For each URL, enter its protocol as well.
 URLs that not contain the protocol are invalid.
 E.g. foo.com is invalid.